remla25-team1/operation/docs/extension.md

         - The latency between when model drift actually begins (i.e., when the input data or user behavior changes) and when the system detects it and starts retraining.
         - How much the model's predictive performance worsened before the retraining kicked in
         - How often the pipeline retrains the model, and how much compute/storage it uses.
+- **Evaluation Criteria**:
+    - The pipeline that achieves faster detection and response to drift, with less accuracy degradation and fewer unnecessary retraining cycles, will be considered more effective.
+    - If both pipelines perform similarly in accuracy, the one with lower compute cost will be favored.

 ### Sources